Theatre of Coryphaei

 Yelisvetgrad theatre, where the first performance of the "Society of Ukrainian artists under the direction of M. L. Kropyvnytskyi" took place on October 27, 1882.
-Now it is the Kirovohrad Ukrainian music and drama theater named after Marko Kropyvnytskyi.
+Now it is the Kirovohrad Ukrainian music and drama theatre named after Marko Kropyvnytskyi.

 Trinity People's House, where the first Ukrainian stationary theatre operated since 1907.
 Now it is the Kyiv National Academic Theatre of Operetta.